hsandhu14/ai201-project4-provenance-guard/README.md

 ## GET /log

-Returns the current audit log entries.
+Returns all audit log entries as JSON.

 ---

 # Detection Signals

-## Signal 1 — Stylometric Heuristics
+## Signal 1 – Stylometric Heuristics

-The first signal measures:
+The first signal uses simple stylometric analysis to estimate whether writing resembles AI-generated content.

+Metrics used:

 * Average sentence length
 * Vocabulary diversity (type-token ratio)

-These characteristics are commonly used in stylometric analysis to identify writing patterns.
+I selected these features because they are lightweight to compute and can identify writing patterns that often differ between AI-generated and human-written text.

 ---

-## Signal 2 — Groq Llama 3.3
+## Signal 2 – Groq Llama 3.3

 The second signal uses the Groq API with the Llama 3.3 70B Versatile model.

-The model returns a value between **0.0 and 1.0** indicating how AI-generated the writing appears.
+The model analyzes the submitted writing and returns a score between **0.0 and 1.0**, where higher values indicate the writing appears more likely to be AI-generated.

+Using an LLM as a second signal provides contextual understanding that complements the simpler stylometric heuristics.

 ---

 # Confidence Scoring

-The final confidence score is computed using:
+The final confidence score combines both detection signals.

+**Formula**

-* 40% Stylometric Score
+* Stylometric Score: **40%**
-* 60% Groq Score
+* Groq Score: **60%**

-Thresholds:
+The Groq model receives a higher weight because it evaluates broader linguistic and contextual patterns, while the stylometric signal provides an additional independent indicator.

+Confidence thresholds:

 | Confidence  | Attribution          |
 | ----------- | -------------------- |